daheym/printserver/README.md

 ### Permission Issues
 - Run scripts with appropriate permissions for CUPS access
 - Ensure Samba has correct file permissions if using Windows sharing

+## FAQ

+### Can I use this with network printers (not USB)?
+Yes!
+The system works with any printer supported by CUPS, including network printers.
+Just add them through the CUPS web interface and configure the printer-to-plug mapping in `config.py`.

+### What if my printer changes USB ports?
+The custom CUPS backend includes intelligent USB device detection that automatically finds printers even when they connect to different USB ports after power cycles.

+### Can I monitor energy usage?
+Yes, if you use Tapo P110 plugs (or other energy-monitoring models), the system automatically logs power consumption data when printers are turned off.

+### How do I add more printers?
+1. Add the printer in CUPS web interface
+2. Plug the printer into a Tapo smart plug
+3. Set a static IP for the plug in your router
+4. Add the mapping to `config.py`: `"Printer_Name": "192.168.1.100"`

+### Is this secure?
+The system uses restricted sudo permissions only for necessary USB operations.
+The CUPS `lp` user gets minimal permissions required for printer communication.
+For high-security environments, consider running CUPS backends as root.

+### What if the installation script fails?
+You can still use the manual installation instructions provided in the "Detailed Manual Setup" section.
+The script is just a convenience wrapper around those steps.

+### Can I run this on a Raspberry Pi?
+Yes!
+This was designed for Raspberry Pi systems.
+Use Raspberry Pi OS (Debian-based) and follow the automated installation.

+### How do I backup my configuration?
+Just backup the `config.py` file and your environment variables.
+The installation script handles the rest.

+## Recent Changes

+- ✅ **Automated Installation**: New `install.sh` script for one-command setup
+- ✅ **USB Device Detection**: Enhanced backend with automatic port scanning and device discovery
+- ✅ **Python Dependencies**: Centralized `requirements.txt` for easy dependency management
+- ✅ **Documentation**: Improved README with quick start guide and hardware compatibility

+## Contributing

+Contributions are welcome!
+Please:

+1. Test your changes thoroughly
+2. Update documentation as needed
+3. Follow the existing code style
+4. Add tests for new features

 ## License